 Note: Working hours during Ramadan are legally reduced by about two hours a day, for a maximum of 30 hours a week.

 x Don’t workout or go to the gym before you break your fast, as you can harm your health.
 Deaths have been reported as a result of this.
 If you’re not fasting and at the gym before Iftar, avoid drinking or eating in front of those who are fasting.
-Again, some fasting Muslims might not mind seeing you eat, drink or smoke so enquire if you’ve no other option!
+Again, some fasting Muslims might not mind seeing you eat, drink or smoke so enquire if you have no other option!

 x Try to avoid supermarkets from noon to Iftar if you’d like to avoid the rush, as families stock up on groceries for the evening meals.
 This is the time to indulge in one of the many delicacies available.
 Why not try qatayef: these are the little pancakes commonly eaten during Ramadan and widely available.
 Delicious with cheese, dates and nuts.